lostmsu/lostmsu.github.io/Not-CSharp.md

 I also downloaded ~5 top trending GitHub repositories to have some variety in the code styles.

-All files needed some preprocessing: replaced tab character with spaces, and any characters with code above 255 with underscores (so that each character took exactly 1 byte, _sorry, Unicode_).
+All files needed some preprocessing on load: replaced tab character with spaces, and any characters with code above 255 with underscores (so that each character took exactly 1 byte, _sorry, Unicode_).
 Also replaced all other non-newline whitespace characters with code 255 to make them stand out.
-All this was done in memory while the files were loaded.

 I set aside 10% files of each type for validation.
 They are used at the end of the training to ensure the model does not just learn patterns specific to the files I train it on.